1 / 2

 Description

-This Grade 3 Science worksheet helps students understand the vital social behaviors of animals that live in groups versus those that live alone.
+This Grade 3 Science worksheet helps students understand vital social behaviors of animals that live in groups.
 By completing targeted vocabulary tasks, students identify how cooperation and group structures provide essential survival advantages, such as protection from predators, more efficient hunting, and communal care for young offspring.

 At a Glance